Jaxonwht/breakout/README.md

 R -> Reset the game.

 Cheat keys:
+S -> Destroy all the bricks and therefore jump to the next level.

 Known Bugs:
 When the ball bounces close to the corner of a brick, my algorithm may not correctly determine whether the ball bounces with the top/bottom edges or the left/right edges.